 Our Father through Moses blessed Israel, “The Lord lift up his countenance upon you, and give you peace” Num 6:26.
 Rabbi Yeshua rising from the dead told his shlikhim, shalom alekhem, “Peace be with you.”
 Jerusalem be with you.
-He in his own person was the New Jerusalem.
+He in his own person was Jerusalem on High.

-Rabbi Yeshua repeated his shalom alekhem three times Jn 20:19, 21, 26, connecting his fulfillment with the Shma, our Father’s great Trinitarian proclamation, Shma Israel, Adonai Eloheinu Adonai ekhad, “My Lords our Gods my Lords one” Deut 6:4.
+Rabbi Yeshua repeated his shalom alekhem three times Jn 20:19, 21, 26, connecting his fulfillment with the shma, our Father’s great Trinitarian proclamation, Shma Israel, Adonai Eloheinu Adonai ekhad, “Hear O Israel, my Lords our Gods my Lords, one” Deut 6:4.